fivetran/dbt_pardot/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that beverage Pardot data from [Fivetran's connector](https://fivetran.com/docs/applications/pardot) in the format described by [this ERD](https://fivetran.com/docs/applications/pardot#schemainformation).
+- Produces modeled tables that leverage Pardot data from [Fivetran's connector](https://fivetran.com/docs/applications/pardot) in the format described by [this ERD](https://fivetran.com/docs/applications/pardot#schemainformation).
 - Enables you to better understand your Pardot prospects, opportunities, lists, and campaign performance.
 - Generates a comprehensive data dictionary of your source and modeled Pardot data through the [dbt docs site](https://fivetran.github.io/dbt_pardot/#!/overview).